Delboy/DryDrops/README.md

     - If the product has received any reviews they will appear underneath the product details.
     - The reviews consist of the number of stars awarded by the user, their written comment, followed by the user name and how long ago the comment was left.
     - If the user is signed in and they have left a review on a product, that review will also have edit and delete buttons.
 Users can use these to manage their reviews.
+    - Only owners of the review can edit or delete them.

      ![Products-Reviews](assets/images/products-reviews.png)